HOME

 Saturday, May 11, 2023

 Oh, my, for sure.
 Have I ever mentioned that I hate being old?
 Apparently from now on everything I do will take four times as long as it used to.
 From buttoning a shirt to bathing, from cleaning house to replacing a switch, being feeble and clumsy works its magic.
 The only exception is having to go, which sometimes prompts a mad scramble to get to the bathroom and onto the throne before disaster strikes.
 Anyway, I spent most of the day on switches.
-The main switch in he living room wasn't too bad.
+The main switch in the living room wasn't too bad.
 I got the defective switch out without a lot of struggle.
 Putting the "new" one in, even in my fumble-fingered current state, wasn't a major ordeal.
 Going upstairs to my bedroom was another story.
 The wires connected to the switch were short, and getting it out and disconnected was harder than it should have been.
 At that point I had those short wires to deal with.
 I decided to make them longer.
-I went to the shop and got a couple of piece of braided wire about 3½" long, stripped the ends, and took them upstairs and soldered them onto the ends if the short wires.
+I went to the shop and got a couple of pieces of braided wire about 3½" long, stripped the ends, and took them upstairs and soldered them onto the ends if the short wires.
 I even insulated the splices with shrink tubing.
 Shoving the switch and wiring back into the box was tricky, and I lost a couple of screws trying to get the switch secured in the box and the wall plate back on.
 At this point my back and my balance were past their limits.
 With my head spinning I sat down in a chair.
 A quarter hour of rest was nowhere near enough, so I went to my office above the shop, lay down on the mat on the floor, and slept for over an hour.
 Fortunately, despite my lingering weakness, I've regained enough strength to get up off the floor without grabbing anything, including a cane.
-Feeling OK to get back to work, I turned on the power in the house and went inside to try out my handiwork.The "new switch in the living room worked perfectly, with no problems.
+Feeling OK to get back to work, I turned on the power in the house and went inside to try out my handiwork.The "new" switch in the living room worked perfectly, with no problems.
 When I went up to my bedroom it was a different story.
 Not only did the lights not go on, but all the upstairs lights and sockets were dead.
 So finding the short and fixing it will be a project for tomorrow.
 I ran an extension cord from the living room up the stairs and plugged in the router in the attic, so at least I have internet in my office.
 The Saturday Treat Night dinner this week was enchiladas blancas at La Fiesta.
 The movie was Kingdom of the Planet of the Apes.
 I was very impressed by how the apes, played by human actors of course, spoke naturally, with expression, and mouth and lip movement that went with what the characters were saying.
 Another notable feature was the physical performances.
 The stunt people moved and jumped like apes, and there was so much action that they really earned their keep.

 Sunday, May 12, 2024